-- 37.1.1 Either batter is out Obstructing the field if, except in the circumstances of 37.2, and while the ball is in play, the batter wilfully attempt to obstruct or distract the fielding side by word or action.
-See also clause 34 (Hit the ball twice). - 37.1.2 The striker is out Obstructing the field if, except in the circumstances of 37.2, in the act of receiving a ball delivered by the bowler, the striker wilfully strike the ball with a hand not holding the bat.
+- 37.1.1 Either batsman is out Obstructing the field if, except in the circumstances of 37.2, and while the ball is in play, he wilfully attempts to obstruct or distract the fielding side by word or action.
+See also clause 34 (Hit the ball twice). - 37.1.2 The striker is out Obstructing the field if, except in the circumstances of 37.2, in the act of receiving a ball delivered by the bowler, he wilfully strikes the ball with a hand not holding the bat.
 This will apply whether it is the first strike or a second or subsequent strike.
-The act of receiving the ball shall extend both to playing at the ball and to striking the ball more than once in defence of their wicket. - 37.1.3 This clause will apply whether or not No ball is called.
+The act of receiving the ball shall extend both to playing at the ball and to striking the ball more than once in defence of his wicket. - 37.1.3 This clause will apply whether or not No ball is called.

-NOTE: For the avoidance of doubt if a batter, in running between the wickets, has significantly changed their direction without probable cause and thereby obstructed a fielder's attempt to effect a run out, the batter should, on appeal, be given out Obstructing the field.
+NOTE: For the avoidance of doubt if a batsman, in running between the wickets, has significantly changed his direction without probable cause and thereby obstructed a fielder's attempt to effect a run out, the batsman should, on appeal, be given out Obstructing the field.

 It shall not be relevant whether a run out would have occurred or not.

-If the change of direction involves the batter crossing the pitch, clause 41.14 shall also apply.
+If the change of direction involves the batsman crossing the pitch, clause 41.14 shall also apply.